We have four centres of excellence.

 The Behaviour and Welfare faculty members in Animal Biosciences are core CCSAW faculty who focus their teaching and research on animal welfare science.

-The Aquaculture Centre provides Ontario aquaculture information to industry participants and frequently to the general public.
+The Aquaculture Centre (AC) provides Ontario aquaculture information to industry participants and frequently to the general public.
 Technology transfer and information are conveyed through regular workshops, seminars, factsheets, and applied training programs.
-In addition to information dissemination the AC assists with government liaison, and trouble-shoots a wide variety of non-diagnostic problems confronted by farmers.
+In addition to information dissemination, the AC assists with government liaison and trouble-shoots a wide variety of non-diagnostic problems confronted by farmers.

-The Centre for Genetic Improvement of Livestock.
-CGIL is a research group affiliated with the Department of Animal & Poultry Science, part of the Ontario Agricultural College, at the University of Guelph, Ontario, Canada.
-Genetics and genomics research is done on numerous species of animals including aquaculture, beef, dairy, poultry and swine.
+The Centre for Genetic Improvement of Livestock (CGIL).
+CGIL is a research group affiliated with the Department of Animal Biosciences, part of the Ontario Agricultural College, at the University of Guelph, Ontario, Canada.
+Genetics and genomics research is conducted on numerous species of animals including aquaculture, beef, dairy, poultry, small ruminants, and swine.